 Set Your Intentions

 Look at different areas in your life that you would like to enhance.
 It could be improving your work – life balance, learning a new skill or putting together a minimalist wardrobe.
 It could be even something of a grander scale like experiencing a new culture for some months or going on that trip of a lifetime.
-Jot everything down.
+Take note of what you like to achieve.

 A vision board is an excellent tool for manifesting.
 It helps to further gain clarity on the intentions you set out in the previous step.
 With your list of intentions you can now set about creating your vision board.
 Gather images related to your intentions, these can be cutouts from magazine or digital images you find on the web.
 Pinterest is an excellent tool for this.
 Get creative by placing all the images into a document or on a board.
 Once this is done place the board somewhere prominent such on your desktop, phone or work area.